viivi-uhari/vjp-final-project/client/README.md

 # Client

-To run the client side of this program, run the command `npm start` in this directory.
+To run the client side of this program follow the instructions described in the README of the project's root directory.